Skip to Calculator

 Decision Guide by Fixture Type

-**Faucets:** Repair if under 10 years old and it's a quality brand (Moen, Delta, Kohler — they offer lifetime warranties on many models, so the repair might be free for parts).
+Faucets: Repair if under 10 years old and it's a quality brand (Moen, Delta, Kohler all offer lifetime warranties on many models, so the repair might be free for parts).
 Replace if the faucet is over 10 years old, cheap, or has been repaired twice already.

-**Water heaters:** Repair if under 7 years old and the repair is under $300.
+Water heaters: Repair if under 7 years old and the repair is under $300.
 Replace if over 10 years old regardless of repair cost, or if you're dealing with a major component failure (heat exchanger, main gas valve).
-See our [water heater replacement cost guide](/blog/water-heater-replacement-cost) for full cost details.
+The Department of Energy notes most tank heaters hit peak efficiency loss after year 10, which tips the math toward replacement.
+See our water heater replacement cost guide for full cost details.

 Supply pipes: Never repair galvanized steel or polybutylene supply pipes long-term.
 Patch-and-pray gets expensive fast.
 A full repipe addresses the root cause.
 Read about whole-house repipe costs to understand your options.